-In cooperation with the International Mission Board of the Southern Baptist Convention and various missions organizations, International Service Projects (ISP) create opportunities for students to participate in the "Great Commission" (Matthew 28:19-20) so that they might gain a global vision for the cause of the gospel as well as cross-cultural experience through service learning.
+In cooperation with the International Mission Board of the Southern Baptist Convention and various missions organizations, International Service Projects (ISP) create opportunities for students to participate in the "Great Commission" (Matthew 28:19-20) so that they might gain a global vision for the cause of the gospel as well as crosscultural experience through service learning.
 ISP teams have served in more than fifty (50) countries since 1997.
 Participation in ISP is open to California Baptist University students who meet membership requirements, successfully complete the application and interview process, fulfill fundraising obligations, and are in good academic and behavioral standing with the University.
 The service-learning application and selection process is coordinated by the Mobilization area of the Spiritual Life Office and takes place during the fall semester.

-Engagement.
-Teams of California Baptist University students serve internationally for approximately three (3) weeks during the summer months.
-Each team is led by a University official or other approved member of the University community.
-The ministry focus may vary depending upon the outreach strategy of the selected area.
+Encounter.
+Teams of California Baptist University Students serve internationally for approximately two to three (2-3) weeks during the summer months.
+Each team is led by a University Official or other approved member of the University community.
+The projects differ depending upon the service opportunities of the selected area.

 Immersion.
-Teams of California Baptist University students serve internationally for approximately eight (8) weeks during the summer months.
+Teams of California Baptist University Students serve internationally for approximately eight (8) weeks during the summer months.
 Ministry focus varies depending on the outreach strategy of the selected area(s).
-Summer of Service was established in 2010, and in 2017 was rebranded to Immersion.
+Summer of Service was established in 2010 and in 2017 was rebranded as Immersion.